 Regulations: Art.
 79 Law Personal Income Tax

-From the fee resulting from the self-assessment, the amount of the payments on account corresponding to the 2021 financial year will be deducted (withholdings and deposits on account, installment payments and, where applicable, the non-resident Income Tax payments paid by taxpayers who have acquired such consideration due to change of residence), obtaining the differential fee.
+From the fee resulting from the self-assessment, the amount of the payments on account corresponding to the 2022 financial year will be deducted (withholdings and deposits on account, installment payments and, where applicable, the non-resident Income Tax contributions paid by taxpayers who have acquired such consideration due to change of residence), obtaining the differential fee.

 Withholdings and payment on account

 Withholdings and payments on account can come from the following types of income:

 - For leases of urban real estate (whether or not it constitutes an economic activity).

 - For income derived from economic activities (except leasing of urban real estate).

 - By application of the special income allocation regime.

 - Due to accusations of economic interest groups and temporary unions of companies.

 - Due to imputations of income derived from the transfer of image rights.